-The precise composition of the reference portfolio is available from the Management Company on request.
-The leverage effect is not expected to exceed five-times the value of the fund's assets.
+The precise composition of the reference portfolio is available from the Management Company on request

+The leverage is not expected to exceed twice the value of the fund's assets.
 However, the expected leverage indicated is not to be considered as an additional risk limit for the fund.